De mello History, Family Crest & Coats of Arms

 Early Notables of the De mello family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early De mello Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early De mello Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: